rifen/sethg.info/sethg/content/home/hero.md

 +++

-# This is where the **magic** happens.
+# This is where the **👨‍💻** happens.

-Seth is a husband, soccer lover, car loving vegetarian and kind nerd.
+Seth is a husband, ⚽ lover, 🚗-loving vegetarian🥬, and a kind nerd 🤓.